DavidWaumsley/NoScriptShow/content/blog/2024/ep7.md

 \[00:00:05\] **Nathan Wrigley:** Welcome to the No Script web show about modern web design, where we look at what we can build today with minimal dependencies and skills.
 Up until now, we’ve been catching up with the new spec that has been coming to the web platform over recent years, particularly with CSS.

-We’re probably less than halfway through that, but we’re also building the show website as part of the podcast, and we thought it’d be interesting to take a step back from the technical side.
+We’re probably less than halfway through that, but we’re also building the show website as part of the chat, and we thought it’d be interesting to take a step back from the technical side.
 For a while and look at how we should start or any new web project.
 As always, I’m joined by my good friend David Waumsley.

 How you doing, David?